abemedia/go-winsparkle/README.md

 Vaclav Slavik.

 WinSparkle is a plug-and-forget software update library for Windows applications.
-It is heavily inspired by the Sparkle framework for OS X written by Andy Matuschak and others, to the point of sharing the same updates format (appcasts) and having very similar user interface.
+It is heavily inspired by the Sparkle framework for MacOS written by Andy Matuschak and others, to the point of sharing the same updates format (appcasts) and having very similar user interface.

 See <https://winsparkle.org> for more information about WinSparkle.